 Why Use a Minimalist Android Launcher

-Use a minimalist Android launcher when you value low distractions, higher privacy, increased performance, extended battery life, and ease-of-use.
-A simplified launcher or home screen also perfectly fits users with special needs, such as senior citizens.
+Use a minimalist Android launcher when you value low distractions, higher privacy, increased performance, extended smartphone battery life, and ease of use.
+A simplified launcher or home screen perfectly fits special-needs users, such as senior citizens.

 For the digital minimalist, an alternate Android launcher or home screen provides the most streamlined and comfortable Android smartphone experience.